joakibj/tswrdb/docs/DOCUMENTATION.md

 ###<a id="rdbdata"></a> Introduction to RDB data

 The RDB data files can be found in the <TSW game>/RDB folder.
-It typically looks like this:
+The folder structure typically looks like this:

 ```
 <TSW root>/RDB/